carpentries-incubator/hpc-intro/README.md

    * Discuss the ways some activities can affect everyone else on the system

-### Nascent lesson ideas

-1. Playing friendly in the cluster (psteinb: the following is very tricky as it is site dependent, I personally would like to see it in [_extras]( https://github.com/carpentries-incubator/hpc-intro/tree/gh-pages/_extras)
+1. UPCOMING: Playing friendly in the cluster (psteinb: the following is very tricky as it is site dependent, I personally would like to see it in [_extras]( https://github.com/carpentries-incubator/hpc-intro/tree/gh-pages/_extras)